jaredwines/log-parser-assignment/README.md

 # Log-Parser-Assignment

-Parses a log file into a CSV as while as gets the device type, browser, country, and state.
+Parses a log file into a CSV as while as get the device type, browser, country, and state.

 ## Installation